Sedigheh-ES/mynewtheme/README.md

 # mynewtheme
-this is the custom WordPress theme based on Bootstrap/PHP/JavaScript
+This is the custom WordPress theme based on Bootstrap/PHP/JavaScript from Figam